Neil McKenzie: Domestic career

 With better form in international arena, a further development as a result of his recall was that Somerset announced that it was unlikely that McKenzie would return to the club for the 2008 season, having played in 2007 as a Kolpak player.
 It was subsequently announced that he would play part of the 2008 season for Durham as an overseas player.

 In January 2010, McKenzie joined English county side Hampshire as a Kolpak player for the 2010 County Championship.
 On 5 August 2011 McKenzie hit his career best first-class score of 237 in a County Championship match against Yorkshire.
 Not only did he make his highest score, but during his innings a number of records fell.
-Himself and Michael Carberry set a new Hampshire record for the 3rd wicket in first-class cricket, setting a partnership of 523 runs to surpass the previous best partnership for the 3rd wicket, which was set by George Brown and Phil Mead in 1927.
+He and Michael Carberry set a new Hampshire record for the 3rd wicket in first-class cricket, setting a partnership of 523 runs to surpass the previous best partnership for the 3rd wicket, which was set by George Brown and Phil Mead in 1927.
 The partnership with Carberry was also the highest for any wicket for Hampshire, surpassing the 411 set by Robert Poore and Teddy Wynyard in 1899.
 Their partnership was the 11th time in first-class cricket that a partnership has passed 500 runs, currently ranks 9th on the all-time list.